m0d1nst4ll3r/ProjectZomboid-Culling-Fix/README.md

 ### How do I find my game files?

+1. Open your Steam Library

+1. Right-click Project Zomboid

-Open Steam, Library, right-click Project Zomboid, Manage -> Browse local files.
+1. Manage -> Browse local files.

 ### My server is hosted on this website, how do I access its files?